 A description of how the county elections official will educate and communicate the provisions of this section to the public, including: The disability community, including organizations and individuals that advocate on behalf of, or provide services to, individuals with disabilities.
-The county elections official shall hold at least one voter education workshop to increase accessibility and participation of eligible voters with disabilities. §4005(a)(10)(I)(i)(VI), §4005(a)(10)(I)(i)(VI)(ib) ...MCROV will hold a voter education workshop in the spring of 2018 to increase accessibility and participation of eligible voters with disabilities.
-The vore education about the Vote Center Model, new voting equipment demonstrations, the accessibility of the voting equipment, ballot drop-off information, and options for obtaining an accessible vote-by-mail ballot electronically.
+The county elections official shall hold at least one voter education workshop to increase accessibility and participation of eligible voters with disabilities. §4005(a)(10)(l)(i)(VI), §4005(a)(10)(l)(i)(VI)(ib) ...MCROV will hold a voter education workshop in the spring of 2018 to increase accessibility and participation of eligible voters with disabilities.
+The workshop will include, but not be limited to, education about the Vote Center Model, new voting equipment demonstrations, the accessibility of the voting equipment, ballot drop-off information, and options for obtaining an accessible vote-by-mail ballot electronically.
 Information about the workshop will be announced at least 10 days in advance of the meeting date.